xhanwt/Email-Verification-Discord-Bot/README.md

 - Sends a verification code to a specific domain's email address
 - The user inputs the code back to gain verified role

--> Configure config file
+-> Configure in
-.env file for:
+.env file:
   mailpw=""
   MONGO=""
   TOKEN=""